kingmak/haveibeenpwned/README.md

 # haveibeenpwned
-Check if you have an account that has been compromised in a data breach.
+Check if you have an account that has been compromised in a data breach.<br>
 Using the api from https://haveibeenpwned.com/
 <br>
 ##Instructions